Almog-David/Advanced-Programming/README.md

 # Custome-Linux-Shell
-This repository is an assignment for Operating Systems Course in Ariel university.
+This repository is an assignment for Advanced Programming Course in Ariel university.
 The assignment is to create a simple linux shell as per the assignment instrutions which requiered to implement some of my own builtin CL commands for Linux using fork() and exec().
 The assingment is written in C programming language

 ## How to run: